Preparations for a UK-NZ Free Trade Agreement

 - Reflecting our goals including progress on gender equality, indigenous rights, climate change, and improved environmental outcomes.

-Some key areas in which we will be seeking even closer cooperation with the UK under the FTA include:
+Some key areas in which we will be seeking even closer cooperation with the UK under an FTA include:

 - High quality primary sector and goods access to the UK’s market, such as for meat, mechanical machinery and equipment, fruit, pharmaceuticals, forestry, dairy and wine